What Is Endpoint Security? and Why Is It Crucial Today?January 22, 2018 | By Comodo

 With the proliferation of mobile devices like laptops, smartphones, tablets, notebooks etc., there has been a sharp increase in the number of devices being lost or stolen as well.
 These incidents potentially translate as huge loss of sensitive data for enterprises which allow their employees to bring in these mobile devices (enterprise-provided or otherwise) into their enterprise.

 To solve this problem, enterprises have to secure the enterprise data available on these mobile devices of their employees in such a way that even if the device falls into the wrong hands, the data should stay protected.
-This is what endpoint security helps enterprises achieve.
+This process of securing enterprise endpoints is known as endpoint security.

 Apart from this it also helps enterprises successfully prevent any misuse of their data which they’ve made available on the employee’s mobile devices.
 (Example: a disgruntled employee trying to cause nuisance to the enterprise or someone who may be a friend of the employee trying to misuse the enterprise data available on the device).